 Collaborations Around the Clock

-The key to the Summit dynamic is having villas where you can interact with other participants on your own schedule around the clock.
-To this end, the venue is organized into a series of villas that are supplemented by the conference center (conveniently named The Venue).
+The key to the Summit dynamic is in its villas where you can interact with other participants on your own schedule around the clock.
+To this end, the Venue is organized into a series of villas that are supplemented by the conference centre (conveniently named The Venue).
 The villas will serve the dual purpose of accommodation as well as locations for the more informal evening sessions.
 Some venues will also serve as locations for standard working sessions (these will be marked on the schedule).

-When you arrive at Woburn Forest Center Parcs proceed to the conference centre (conveniently called The Venue) you will receive your house key and accommodation information package upon regisering.
+When you arrive at Woburn Forest Center Parcs proceed to the conference centre (conveniently called The Venue), you will receive your house key and accommodation information package upon registering.
 Each villa has a mix of single and double rooms.
 When you arrive at your villa, it is your responsibility to decide the room arrangements with your housemates.

-Cleaners will come to your villa each morning to clean, see to dirty dishes, and take out the rubbish.
+Cleaners will come to your villa each morning to clean, and take out the rubbish.
 As there are no locks on bedroom doors, we advise you not to leave valuables lying around.

 You need to have everything out of your room/villa by 10:00am. on the day you leave; you can leave luggage at the registration desk in the Venue.